divyanshusaini47/Whatsapp-chat-analysis/README.md

-# Social Media Chat Analyzer
+# Whatsapp Chat Analysis

-This project is a **Social Media Chat Analyzer** built with Python and Streamlit.
+This project is a **Whatsapp Chat Analyzer** built with Python and Streamlit.
 It provides insightful analysis on chat logs, including statistics, activity patterns, word usage, emoji usage, and sentiment analysis.
 The tool supports both individual and group-level analysis.

 ## 🚀 Features